seanngocu/presentation/README.md

 * Presentation is a PDF file generated via Beamer and pandoc; see the below section.

 * Everyone on the team must be part of the presentation.
+Talk to an instructor if this is a problem.

-This style we are requiring for this presentation is actually closest to the Ignite format, vs a typical conference lightning talk.
+The style we are requiring for this presentation is actually closest to the Ignite format, vs a typical conference lightning talk.
 I recommend this [blog post][presenting-for-ignite] as a good start: it walks you through the process of going from a storyboard to a finished